Pirates vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers meet Tucupita Marcano and the Pittsburgh Pirates on Tuesday at 6:35 PM ET, in the second of a three-game series at PNC Park.
+Marcus Semien and the Texas Rangers will see Johan Oviedo on the hill for the Pittsburgh Pirates on Wednesday at 12:35 PM ET.

-The Rangers have been listed as -160 moneyline favorites for this matchup with the Pirates (+135).
-The total is 8 runs for the matchup.
+The Rangers have been listed as -125 moneyline favorites in this matchup against the Pirates (+105).
+The total is 9 runs for this game (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.